nylar357/polycron/README.md

 2.  **Command Injection:**
     *   **Never construct commands from untrusted input.** The `command` field in the config should contain static, fully-formed commands or script paths.
-    *   **Secure the Configuration File:** The `polycron_config.yaml` file dictates what gets executed.
-Treat it like code.
-Ensure only trusted users can modify it.
-Set strict file permissions (e.g., `chmod 600`).

 3.  **Resource Management:**
     *   **Monitor Performance:** The unpredictable nature might lead to jobs running closer together than expected.
 Monitor system load, memory, and I/O.
     *   **Avoid Resource Hogs:** Be mindful of jobs that consume significant resources.
 Random intervals could cause spikes.